pforret/blog.splashing/_topic/country/iceland.md

 ---
 # Iceland

-Iceland  is a Nordic island country in the North Atlantic Ocean and in the Arctic Ocean.
-Iceland is the most sparsely populated country in Europe.
-Iceland's capital and largest city is Reykjavík, which  is home to over 65% of the population.
-Iceland is the biggest part of the Mid-Atlantic Ridge that rises above sea level, and its central  volcanic plateau is erupting almost constantly.
-The interior consists of a plateau characterised by sand and lava fields, mountains, and glaciers,  and many glacial rivers flow to the sea through the lowlands.
+Iceland  is a Nordic island country between the North Atlantic and Arctic Oceans, on the  Mid-Atlantic Ridge between North America and Europe.
+It is linked culturally and politically with Europe and is the region's most sparsely populated  country.
+Its capital and largest city is Reykjavík, which is home to about 36% of the country's roughly  380,000 residents.
+The official language of the country is Icelandic.

 ## Unsplash photos